KitzConcept 1/72 Scale Battlepod Toys

 If the cockpit of this toy can accommodate a 1/72 scale pilot figure, it will likely need to be a fixed-posed figure on the smaller side of the Zentraedi range.
 I was able to fit the classic Matchbox micronized Zentraedi figure but the ‘full height’ figure wasn’t get close.
 Features include:

-Opening front door (maybe not canon but I don’t know that you’d ever be able to do a pilot figure without it)
+2) Opening front door (maybe not canon but I don’t know that you’d ever be able to do a pilot figure without it).
+Door works with artillery parts installed but the weight of the artillery parts can pull them out of the top of the head so open things slowly.

-Built with interchangeable weapons in mind (though those are sold separately)
+5) Built with interchangeable weapons in mind (sold separately)

 Unfortunately, I don’t see any forethought into how a display stand could work with these toys.
 There are no holes on the toy’s underside that would make for a good mounting point.
 The weight and curves of the legs will make using router style display stands challenging though I was able to get a good flying pose.
 A really dynamic display with the regult on one leg or off the ground will prove challenging.